 The Maltese archipelago lies virtually at the centre of the Mediterranean, 93 km south of Sicily and 288 km north of Africa.
-The archipelago consists of three islands: Malta, Gozo and Comino with a total population of over 400,000 inhabitants occupying an area of 316 square kilometers.
+The archipelago consists of three islands: Malta, Gozo, and Comino, with a total population of over 400,000 inhabitants occupying an area of 316 square kilometres.

 Malta’s climate is typical of the Mediterranean and is strongly influenced by the sea.
-The Maltese Islands have a pleasantly sunny climate with a daily average of around 12 hours sunshine in summer going down to 5 to 6 hours in mid-winter.
+The Maltese Islands have a pleasantly sunny climate, with a daily average of around 12 hours of sunshine in the summer going down to 5 to 6 hours in mid-winter.

 Spring and autumn are cooler, except when the occasional Scirocco wind from Africa brings unseasonally high temperatures and humidity.

 Winters are mild, with the occasional short cold spells brought about by the north and north-easterly winds from central Europe.